 Lake Currimundi is a stretch of calm water which runs into the ocean at Currimundi surf beach, just north of Caloundra.
 There is an abundance of picturesque walking tracks surrounding the lake, so lace up your walking shoes and tackle one of the many bush-beach trails that lead down to the lake’s cool waters.
 The tracks are well mapped, with signage along the way explaining the native flora and fauna you may encounter on your walk.
 There are plenty of shady spots for a picnic, or you can relax in one of Currimundi’s boutique cafés.

-Monaco Resort Caloundra offers fully self-contained apartment accommodation on the Sunshine Coast.
+Monaco Apartments Caloundra offers fully self-contained apartment accommodation on the Sunshine Coast.
 Offering a range of 1, 2 and 3 bedroom apartments that are perfect for groups, couples, or families travelling together.
-Onsite facilities include swimming pool, heated spa, sauna, gym, entertainment room, and contemplation area complete with library.
+Onsite facilities include swimming pool, heated spa, sauna, gym, alfresco BBQ area, entertainment room, and contemplation area complete with library.
+We even have free secure parking and free WiFi.
 Perfect for unwinding any time of the year!

 Book your Sunshine Coast Caloundra accommodation